RetroAchievements/docs/docs/general/emulator-support-and-issues.md

 - ❌ _Not supported_ - needs a hashing method and a memory map.
 - ❌ libretro core: **Citra**
   - Only exposes 64MB of memory.
 The documentation suggests there should be 128MB.
-  - Does not support save states.
+  - No save state support.
 - ❌ libretro core: **Citra 2018**
 - ❌ libretro core: **Citra Canary**